5 Common Misconceptions About Medicaid

 So, it requires applicants to go through a challenging, complex, and often lengthy eligibility determination process.

-You Have to Have LOW Savings.
+They Have to Have LOW Savings.
 Medicaid requires that you to have very little savings in the bank – about $2000.

 When it comes to income and assets, there are a lot of rules for lots of different circumstances.